Pateh-Bah/FBC-LMS/DEPLOYMENT/VERCEL_SUPABASE_SETUP.md

 1. Host Django on a platform that supports persistent Python processes (Render, Railway, Fly, Heroku).
 A `Procfile` or `render.yaml` is included for those providers.
 2. Use Vercel only for frontend and host the Django backend separately.
-3. If you need a Dockerfile later, generate one locally and do not commit it with secrets embedded.
-Add it to `.gitignore` or keep it out of the repo.
+3. If you need containerization later, generate configuration locally and do not commit secrets or configuration files with embedded secrets.

 Running migrations & database setup
 ----------------------------------